kubernetes-sigs/kustomize/releasing/README.md

 module=pluginator  # The pluginator executable
 module=kustomize   # The kustomize executable
 module=api         # The API
+module=pseudo/k8s  # The clone of the k8s API
 ```

 ### review tags to help determine new tag